HubHackathon/hackathon-docker-implementation/README.md

 * Follow server logs: (note: container name will be changing) `docker logs -f hackathon-docker-implementation_db_1`

+* If using Windows virtualization might need to be enabled:
+    * Documentation about needing to enable virtualization (https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled)
+    * Steps on how to enable virtualization (https://mashtips.com/enable-virtualization-windows-10/)

 ## Tear down container
 * From base directory run:
 `docker-compose down`

+## Query Data
+* Connect to the docker container:
+  * First run `docker exec -it hackathon-docker-implementation_db_1 /bin/bash`
+  * Once connected to the container run `mysql --host=localhost --user=user --password=password hack_climate_change_2020`
+* User a DB visualization tool such as [MySQL Workbench](https://www.mysql.com/products/workbench/) or [DBeaver](https://dbeaver.io/download/)

 ## Contributing
 ### Adding a new datasource